makzan/beginning-jquery-course/source/cards/2-preparation.md

 ## Online references and helps

-If you need reference on using the web standards, I recommend checking the [Mozilla Developer Network](https://developer.mozilla.org/) for reference and [StackOverflow](http://stackoverflow.com/questions/tagged/javascript) for questions and issues.
+If you need reference on using the web standards, I recommend checking the [Mozilla Developer Network](http://stackoverflow.com/questions/tagged/javascript) for questions and issues.

 Please don’t hesitate to ask any questions and queries.
 You can reach me by replying this email or find me on twitter ([@Makzan](https://twitter.com/intent/tweet?text=@makzan)).